Diploma in Supporting Teaching and Learning NCFE CACHE Level 3

 - Entry Requirements

 You will be required to undertake a minimum of 100 hours work placement in a school or college setting.
 You should arrange this placement yourself prior to the start of the course.

-This course is a progression route for those who have completed an appropriate Level 2 Teaching Assistant qualification (or equivalent, eg Child Care Learning & Development Level 2) or have had substantial experience in assisting pupils in learning environments, undertaking assessments, supporting behaviour management etc.
+This course is a progression route for those who have passed an appropriate Level 2 Teaching Assistant qualification (or equivalent, eg Child Care Learning & Development Level 2) or have had substantial experience in assisting pupils in learning environments, undertaking assessments, supporting behaviour management etc.

 You should also have GCSE Grade A*-C/Grade 9-4 in Mathematics and English, or an equivalent qualification (e.g. Level 2 Key Skills/Functional Skills).